-So this week, to give you some light-reading over the Easter break, we’ve put together a list of the funniest things people have said in interviews – from both sides of the table.
+So this week, to give you some light-reading, we’ve put together a list of the funniest things people have said in interviews – from both sides of the table.

 (If you’d like some tips on overcoming those job interview nerves, click here).

 “Honesty is the best policy” – I’m really not so sure, when it comes to interviews…

 Candidate: Women.
 That’s kind of why I’m looking for a new job.
 I had an affair with my boss’s wife.